Doctors for Choice UK is launching a campaign to #KeepTelemedicine.

 2 / Add your voice to the public consultation.
 The regulatory changes that made telemedicine possible are currently only temporary; the Scottish and UK governments have public consultations running on whether these changes should be made permanent.
 More information below.

-The Scottish consultation is currently open and closes on Tuesday 5 January 2021.
+The English consultation is currently open and closes on Friday 26 February 2021.
 Things to remember:

 We have made a handy guide to completing the consultation.

-You don't have to be Scottish, or live/work in Scotland to fill it out.
+You don't have to be English, or live/work in England to fill it out.

 It only takes about 10 minutes to complete (or a bit longer if you're really getting into it...)